chihunlee-snu/RSFclust/README.md

 Real data_GDP.R incudes the codes to apply RSFclust1, RSFclust2 to the economic growth rate data.
 It requires dataset realgdprate.csv, and R functions in Requirements.R and RSFclust2.R.

-Real data_CANADA.R includes the codes to apply RSFclust1, RSFclust2 to the Canadian weather data.
+Real data_Canada.R includes the codes to apply RSFclust1, RSFclust2 to the Canadian weather data.
 It requires R functions in Requirements.R and RSFclust2.R.

 The results and figures of the simulation code and real data analysis are displayed in the paper "RSFclust: Robust sparse clustering of functional data using quantile curves" by Chihoon Lee, Hee-Seok Oh and Joonpyo Kim.